freitaglab/BerryMetre/README.md

-# BerryCells for Berry Future
+# Berry Solar Cells for Berry Future
 ## Overview
 The BerryMetre is an open source solar simulator for small solar cells, which has been developed for the Royal Society Summer Science Exhibition 2022.
 Children (and interested adults) fabricate a small working dye-sensitised solar cell (DSC) using conductive glass, titanium dioxide, and berry juice (which acts as a dye to absorb the light).
 The solar cell is then measured using the